 Yet, in therapy, she discovered that these thoughts were very old and linked back to an insecure childhood, where her mom and dad had been inconsistently available.
-Her need for safety emerged from her need for love; and in therapy she realized that this was a backwards way of thinking.
+Her need for safety seemed to emerge from her need for love; and in therapy she realized that this was a backwards way of thinking.
 After all, if a person wants to be parented by their partner, what are they bringing to the table?

-A self limiting belief: Janet believed that the only thing that would make her happy was to be loved by Richard.
-As absurd as it sounds, self limiting beliefs like this one are not uncommon.
+A self-limiting belief: Janet believed that the only thing that would make her happy was to be loved by Richard.
+As absurd as it sounds, self-limiting beliefs like this one are not uncommon.

 Janet’s treatment involved some medication and talk therapy.
 Her mood improved, and she was able to return to work.
-She started to eat healthier, and take better care of herself.
+She started to eat healthier and take better care of herself.
 For instance, sobriety soon became appealing.
 Soon, Richard wanted to be around Janet all the time.

 It turns out that Richard was a lot like Janet.
-He had trouble moving forward in his life, and was a chronic Marijuana smoker.
-Richard worked at a dead end job, lived with his parents, and did not go to college, despite being extremely smart.
+He had trouble moving forward in his life and was a chronic Marijuana smoker.
+Richard worked at a dead-end job, lived with his parents, and did not go to college, despite being extremely smart.

 The tables had turned entirely.

 From the Couch: Clingy people are often in relationships with other insecure people who want to be needed.
 When one gets better, the other can be thrown off balance.
 This happens a lot when one person in a relationship commits themselves to getting better.
 Sometimes, when one person changes it drives their partner forward.
 Janet was driven by the notion that she might lose Richard.
 Unfortunately, the thought of losing Janet wasn’t enough to make Richard seek change.
-Janet eventually broke things off with Richard, and got her act together.
+Janet eventually broke things off with Richard and got her act together.